Semantic Audio-Visual Navigation: Related work

-\paragraph{Memory models for 3D environments} While it is common to use an implicit memory representation in navigation to aggregate observations, e.g., a recurrent neural network~\cite{mirowski2016learning,habitat19iccv,chen_audio-visual_2019,krantz_beyond_2020,anderson_vision-and-language_2017,mousavian_visual_2018}, other methods leverage explicit map-based memories to record occupancy~\cite{gupta2017cognitive,chen_learning_2019,ramakrishnan_occupancy_2020,Chaplot2020Learning,chen_waypoints_2020} or object locations~\cite{chaplot_object_2020,cartillier2020semantic}.
-To capture long-term dependencies while avoiding designer bias in the memory encoding, another promising direction is to use a transformer architecture~\cite{vaswani2017attention} to record observations and poses~\cite{silvio-scene-memory}.
+\paragraph{Memory models for 3D environments.} While it is common to use an implicit memory representation in navigation to aggregate observations, e.g., a recurrent network~\cite{mirowski2016learning,habitat19iccv,chen_audio-visual_2019,krantz_beyond_2020,anderson_vision-and-language_2017,mousavian_visual_2018}, other methods leverage explicit map-based memories to record occupancy~\cite{gupta2017cognitive,chen_learning_2019,ramakrishnan_occupancy_2020,Chaplot2020Learning,chen_waypoints_2020,av-map} or object locations~\cite{chaplot_object_2020,cartillier2020semantic}.
+To capture long-term \KGcr{dependencies} another promising direction is to use a transformer architecture~\cite{vaswani2017attention} to record observations and poses~\cite{silvio-scene-memory}.
 We build in this direction and introduce a scene memory transformer that, unlike prior work, \KG{1) is multimodal and 2) leverages} an explicit learned \emph{goal descriptor} to attend to the memory.
 Our memory model learns audio-visual \KG{associations} between the goal and the observations from the scene, a crucial functionality as we demonstrate in experiments.

-\paragraph{Audio-visual learning in video}
+\paragraph{Audio-visual learning in video.}

 Work in passive (non-embodied) video analysis also explores the link between object appearance and sound.
-This includes audio source separation methods that disentangle sounds based on object appearance~\cite{ephrat2018looking,owens2018audio,afouras2018conversation,zhao2018sound,gao20192,gao2019co} \KG{as well as self-supervised video representation learning methods~\cite{korbar2018cooperative,owens2018audiovisual,fernando2017selfsupervised,Gan_2018_CVPR}.} Our approach also learns how to associate objects with their sounds.
+This includes audio source separation methods that disentangle sounds based on object appearance~\cite{gao2018eccv,ephrat2018looking,owens2018audio,afouras2018conversation,zhao2018sound,gao20192,gao2019co} \KG{as well as self-supervised video representation learning methods~\cite{korbar2018cooperative,owens2018audiovisual,fernando2017selfsupervised,Gan_2018_CVPR}.} Our approach also learns how to associate objects with their sounds.
 However, in contrast to previous video approaches, \KG{our approach learns in the context of an agent's interaction with a 3D environment.
 Namely, our agent learns to associate an object category inferred from audio with its visual representation \KG{and contextual scene cues} at the same time it learns to navigate efficiently.}